 Here’s an example of a shopping center holding a free (virtual) concert they’ll be streaming on Facebook and Instagram for their audience.
 This encourages Facebook fans and followers to invite their friends to join in on the fun!

-3. Provide Interesting & Helpful Content on Facebook
+3. Provide interesting and helpful content on Facebook

 Social media pages are for being social.
 Chances are that you’re not going to make $1 million selling products on Facebook — Facebook isn’t about selling; it’s about connecting with your audience.
 Facebook page promotion is best done by connecting with your audience through interesting, useful, relevant, and helpful content.